Many Heads Are Better Than One: Improved Scientific Idea Generation by A LLM-Based Multi-Agent System: The

-In this paper, we aim to build a multi-agent system using a real-world academic dataset to simulate how a scientist assembles a research team and collaboratively generates an abstract that details a novel scientific idea.
-Our \modelname system consists of two components: a scientific research ecosystem and a multi-agent system for scientific idea generation.
+In this paper, we aim to build a multi-agent system using real-world academic datasets to simulate how a scientist assembles a research team and collaboratively generates an abstract that details a novel scientific idea\footnote{An abstract effectively represents the key aspects of scientific research and serves as a concise reflection of its novelty.
+Additionally, considering the computational constraints, we focused our evaluation primarily on the generated abstracts rather than the full texts.
+This allows us to assess the system's contributions while efficiently utilizing available resources. }.
+Our \modelname\ system consists of two components: a scientific research ecosystem and a multi-agent system for scientific collaboration and idea generation.